kenscl/3D-Seminar/presentation/notes.md

 - geometric verification using RANSAC

 ### Vision-Backend
-- Use of fixed lag smoothing to estimate the position
+- Use of fixed lag smoothing to estimate the pose
+- This is done by adding the visual measurements and preintegrated IMU data to a factor graph
+- the visual measurements are structureless model (to spare computation)
-- in our case the fixed lag smoother is a factor graph consisting of IMU and visual measurements that gets solved using iSAM2
+- this factor graph is then solved using iSAM2 (todo)
-- todo
+- The positions of the 3D features then get estimated by using DLT and the corresponding points removed from the factor graph
+- finally degenerate points are removed and points outside the smoothing horizon marginalized
 # Kimera-RPGO
 - Detects loop closures and solves them using Pose graph optimisations
 ## Detection